 European Chafers are slightly larger than Japanese beetles and are a fairly dull brown or tan in color.
 They are night fliers but can be seen in large numbers just at sunset, when they congregate in large numbers in favorite trees (such as locust or willow).
 Adults are not foliage feeders and grubs are mostly a turf problem.

 The life cycle of the Japanese beetle fits most of the species of grubs we encounter in New England, with minor variations.
 They have a one-year life cycle, with adults emerging from the soil in early July in most of Massachusetts (later farther north) to feed and mate.
 The females burrow into the soil (often in or near wide expanses of grass or sod) to lay eggs which hatch into tiny grubs (cream-colored larvae, C-shaped, with brown heads) that feed on roots of grasses and other plants (especially corn).
 Grubs molt twice by the middle of September, and continue feeding until the soils begin to cool down.
-In late fall the grubs migrate downward through the soil profile, staying below the frost line throughout the winter.
+In late fall the third instar grubs migrate downward through the soil profile, staying below the frost line throughout the winter.
+Occasionally, second instar grubs overwinter in the soil, in which case, it takes 2 years for them to reach adulthood and they continue to be a root feeding problem rather than a foliar feeding problem.
 In the spring as the soils warm up, the grubs move back into the root zone and resume feeding for about six weeks.
 By the middle of June, most grubs have completed their feeding requirements and pupate (still in the soil) for about a week before emerging as new young adults.

 On turf, insecticide controls normally target young grubs just as they begin to emerge from eggs.
 In vegetables, managing the grub stage may not be feasible (or necessary) since the grubs are most likely feeding outside the field.
 Vegetable growers could run into problems with grub damage if turf or sod is plowed under in fall or spring and followed by a spring vegetable crop.
 A fallow or very weedy field may generate a hefty population of Oriental or Asiatic Garden beetles the following year.